hipe-eval/HIPE-2022/_pages/tasks.md

 ## Data

-HIPE-2022 data consists of **six primary NE-annotated datasets assembled and prepared for the shared task**.
+HIPE-2022 datasets are based on **six primary NE-annotated datasets assembled and prepared for the shared task**.
 Primary datasets originate from several European cultural heritage projects, from HIPE organizers’ previous research project, and from the previous HIPE-2020 campaign.
 Some are already published, others are released for the first time for HIPE-2022.

 Primary datasets are composed of historical newspapers and classical commentaries covering ca. 200 years; they feature several languages and were annotated with different entity tag sets and according to different annotation guidelines.